Merkoba/Meltdown/README.md

 This should just work after installing Python normally.

-Which means Meltdown is flexible and is able to run in many environments.
+Which means Meltdown is able to run in many environments.

 ---